wholmgren/wholmgren.github.io/index.md

 </p>

 <p>
-I co-administer the <a href="https://github.com/pvlib/pvlib-python">pvlib-python</a> project, an open source Python library for solar energy modeling.
+I co-administer the pvlib-python project, an open source Python library for solar energy modeling  (<a href="https://github.com/pvlib/pvlib-python">github</a>, <a href="http://pvlib-python.readthedocs.io">documentation</a>).
 </p>

 <p>
-I created <a href="http://forecasting.energy.arizona.edu/precip-d3/">precip-d3</a>, an interactive website that explores the impact of El Niño on seasonal rainfall in Tucson, AZ.
+I created <a href="http://forecasting.energy.arizona.edu/precip-d3/">precip-d3</a>, an interactive website that explores the impact of El Niño on seasonal rainfall in Tucson, AZ (or any gauge in the RCC-ACIS system!).
 </p>

 <p>